Fire & Smoke Damage

 Lower temperature fires burn different and smolder longer.
 It’s actually easier to salvage items caught in this damage because there’s more time to put out the fire.
 That being said it is much messier than dry smoke, leaving a residue that smears and smells.

 An aftereffect of a fire that is actually harder to clean up from because it’s virtually invisible.
-The residue is detected by a pungent odor and eventual discoloring of paint, varnish, and other materials.
+The residue is detected by a pungent odor and eventual discoloration of paint, varnish, and other materials.

-CONTACT US FOR YOUR NEXT IN-HOME CONSULTATION
+CONTACT US FOR YOUR NEXT IN-HOME OR OVER THE PHONE CONSULTATION

 Sometimes smoke damage can occur not even because of fire but due to bad furnace ventilation or a malfunction.
 The fuel soot given off by a furnace creates a hard to clean black aura that affects walls and ceilings and settles on computer monitors, appliances, and virtually everything else in the home.